 Use the Data isolation by region policy in your team

 You can use the Data isolation by region policy by creating a policy from the template.

 The Data isolation by region policy limits data access to users based on the region that is assigned to them.
-It requires that all users to whom the policy applies (all non-administrator users) are associated with one or more regions in their user record.
+It requires that all users to whom the policy applies (all non-administrator users) are associated with one or more regions in their user record (see below for how to do this).
 If non-administrator users are not assigned to a region, they will not see any region-based data at all and will not be able to use the Skedulo web app.

 A list of regions can be assigned to any user, regardless of their role.
 If a user is a resource, the Data isolation by region policy takes their primary and secondary regions into account.
 As a result, resources generally don’t need to have a region assigned to their user as well.